Carrefour Laval: Stores

-The mall has three anchor stores: Hudson's Bay, Simons and Rona L'Entrepôt.
+The mall has two anchor stores: Simons and Rona.
 Various other stores, boutiques and restaurants are represented in the mall.

-Carrefour Laval has the reputation of being a gate for international retail chains looking to expand in Quebec and is one of the best performing shopping malls in the province in terms of sales per square foot.
-Several established American retailers opened their first Quebec store at Carrefour Laval notably Apple Store, Bath & Body Works, Build-A-Bear Workshop, Crate and Barrel and Victoria's Secret.
-Non-American international retailers that had their start at Carrefour Laval include Armani Exchange and Le Creuset.

 History

 Planning for a new mall (1969-1973)

 Construction of the mall was announced on February 27, 1969, by Steinberg's and Eaton's.
-The consortium announced that a 150-store mall would be built on a 20000000 sqft property next to the Laurentian Expressway, subject to the construction of the necessary infrastructure by the newly formed city of Laval.
+The consortium announced that a 150-store mall would be built on a 20000000 sqft property next to the Laurentian Autoroute, subject to the construction of the necessary infrastructure by the newly formed city of Laval.